felipe-de-castro/end-to-end-azure-project-elections-brazil-2022/README.md

 7. Writing Data Transformations mount ADLS Gen2 to Databricks.
    - Within the code using python with OS library, removed files that were not used. (code is provided in the reference below)
-   - Create a dataframe, did some data transforming in a few columns and created table within a database to query.
+   - Create a dataframe, transformed columns with the correct datatype and created table within a database to query.

 <p align="center">
   <img src="Images/7_databricks_catalog_database_table.png" width="50%" />